patoarvizu/amphibian/README.md

 ## Intro

+The adoption of Terraform in many organizations predates the adoption of Kubernetes, or in some cases they're separate efforts owned by different teams.
+In addition to that, the integration between both systems consists of manual copy/pasting of values, since there's no clearly defined discovery mechanism between the two.

-Similar to how [amphibians](https://en.wikipedia.org/wiki/Amphibian) can inhabit both land and water, this project aims to close the interface gap between Terraform outputs and Kubernetes configuration discovery.
+Just like [amphibians](https://en.wikipedia.org/wiki/Amphibian) can inhabit both land and water, this project aims to close the interface gap between Terraform outputs and Kubernetes configuration discovery.
 The existing [terraform-helm](https://github.com/hashicorp/terraform-helm) and [aws-controllers-k8s](https://github.com/aws/aws-controllers-k8s) projects don't yet have the full functionality and flexibility that Amphibian provides.

 A [Custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) of kind `TerraformState` deployed on Kubernetes clusters will create a new `ConfigMap` and populate it with the [outputs](https://www.terraform.io/docs/configuration/outputs.html) of the corresponding remote Terraform state.

+## Design

+Even though Terraform has a `struct` for capturing a module's [output values](https://github.com/hashicorp/terraform/blob/v0.13.5/states/output_value.go) programmatically, that API can't be considered public and guaranteed.

+Since the only guaranteed interface is the command line, the way this controller gets the outputs from the remote state is by creating a `data.tf` and an `outputs.tf` file, running `terraform apply`, followed by `terraform output -json`, and then unmarshaling that output back into a Go `struct`.
+The controller then uses those outputs to create a new configmap in the location defined by `target`, that has the exact contents returned by Terraform.

+**Note:** Keep in mind that Terraform only returns the [root-level outputs](https://registry.terraform.io/providers/hashicorp/terraform/latest/docs/data-sources/remote_state#root-outputs-only).
+If you need to consume the outputs of a submodule, you'll have to expose it all the way to the root level so they can be discovered in Kubernetes.

+Since a single controller can handle multiple `TerraformState` objects, each different set of `data.tf`/`outputs.tf` set of files is created in a subdirectory corresponding to its namespace and name, to avoid collisions and overwrites between resources.
+However, this should generally be transparent to the end user, and the choice of name or namespace shouldn't have any effect.

 ## Configuration